 Fenrir in The Millennium Girl reminds the player that even though it can be far easier than the original, taking it lightly can and will kill you, especially on Expert difficulty.

-There's also Logre.
+There's also Logre in the fourth maze.
 Most players who fought the Hopeless Boss Fight version the first time will expect the non hopeless version to be roughly the same.
 And them He uses Shock Drive and deals damage to one of your characters in the thousands, thereby showing the player that this boss battle is on an entirely different level than any other fought so far.
 To put in perspective, the Dungeon's actual boss is a joke in comparison, if only for the fact Logre is fighting alongside you with the same moveset he displayed in his boss battle as a Guest Star Party Member with no playable-version nerf.

 Weapon of Choice: Each character class has one or two weapon types they can use, and some weapons can be used only by certain classes.
 In The Drowned City, two weapon types, knives and books, can be used by anyone, although ninjas can benefit more from knives.

 Well-Intentioned Extremist: Visil in Etrian Odysseysets up the whole labyrinth exploring thing only to make the city more wealthy in order to keep the purifying thing going.
 He wants the explorers to explore the labyrinth, but would kill them if they go too deep.
 From the remake, we have M.I.K.E., who ultimately wants to commit mass murder in order to stop the Core.Overlord in Heroes of Lagaard, both king Seyfried and princess Gutrune in The Drowned City, and Emperor Baldur in Legends of the Titan.

 Wham Line: The name of the Fifth Stratum in Etrian Odyssey.
 Nothing prior in the game could have possibly prepared you for Lost Shinjuku.